YottaDB/YDBDoc/AdminOpsGuide/basicops.rst

 ++++++++++++++++++++
 ydb_cm_<node-name>
 ++++++++++++++++++++
 **ydb_cm_<node-name>** is used by a GT.CM client process to locate the GT.CM server. <node-name> is an alphanumeric, which is used as a prefix for the GT.CM database segment file by the Global Directory of the client process.
-For detailed usage refer to the `GT.CM Client <https://docs.yottadb.com/AdminOpsGuide/gtcm.html#gt-cm-client>`_ section.
+For detailed usage refer to the :ref:`GT.CM Client <gt-cm-client>` section.

 ++++++++++++++++
 ydb_collate_n